Kingston Wisdom Teeth Extractions - General & Impacted Tooth Removal

 Wisdom teeth, or third molars, are the last teeth to develop and appear in your mouth.
 They come in between the ages of 17 and 25, a time of life that has been called the “Age of Wisdom.”
 Our practice specializes in the removal of wisdom teeth in Kingston, NY.

-Dr. Matthew Hilmi has removed thousands complex wisdom teeth during his years of practice in Kingston, NY.
+Dr. Matthew Hilmi has successfully removed thousands of complex wisdom teeth during his many years of practice in Kingston, NY.

 What is an impacted third molar?